m-millions/add-new-promo-codes/README.md

 TESTING METHODOLOGY
 -------------------
-A stand-alone, server side script, made to run from the command line, or scheduled via a job scheduler ( e.g. Cron ).

-Modify at-will to make it require-able/call-able by another program.

-Application was tested and successfully worked on on Ubuntu and MacOSX.
+Application was tested successfully worked on on Ubuntu and MacOSX.

 WAYS TO IMPROVE ON THIS CODE
 ----------------------------
-(1) Remove console-level messaging
+(1) Remove all console-level messaging

 (2) Add Logging to log file